The-BeNi/The-BeNi/README.md

 - 👋 Hi, I’m @The-BeNi, call me Beni.
 Im from Hungary but I live in Germany.
 I also speak English.
-- 👀 I’m interested in Software/Game-Engineering
+- 👀 I’m interested in Software, App and Game Development
-- 🌱 I’m currently learning IT
 - 💞️ I’m looking to collaborate on creative Projects
 - 📫 How to reach me: Join my Discord: https://discord.gg/NaAFJAkZf9